bababumBab/Project-3/README.md

 - Creating working authentification for users, storing in the backend database created on Mondodb.
 - Making a unified design across all pages, following the general theme of a gaming environment.
 - Being able to render different states on the Hub page without changing actually the page.
-- Developing the ability to work together as a team.
+- Developing the ability to work together as a team in a very short time.
+- Deployed the project succesfully on Heroku and learned on how to manage the app via Heroku.

 ## Potential future features